blofin/blofin-api-docs/index.md

 `>brokerId` | String | Broker ID provided by BloFin.<br>A combination of case-sensitive alphanumerics, all numbers, or all letters of up to 16 characters.

-### WS TPSL Channel
+### WS Algo Orders Channel

 This channel uses private WebSocket and authentication is required.

-Retrieve tp/sl order information.
+Retrieve algo orders (includes `trigger` order, `TP/SL` order).
 Data will not be pushed when first subscribed.
 Data will only be pushed when there are order updates.

 > Request Example: Single
 ```json